2026 Atchafalaya Basin Fall color Photo Tour

 Limited to 4 Photographers

 Cajun country.
-It’s an otherworldly landscape like no other when you get into the cypress groves in the swamps and lakes of the Atchafalaya Basin in southwest Louisiana.
-The trees are steeped in mystery, draped in moss, just waiting for you and your camera.
+The flooded cypress groves in the swamps and lakes of the Atchafalaya Basin are an otherworldly landscape unlike any other.
+The trees are steeped in mystery, draped in Spanish moss, just waiting for you and your camera.
 Color comes late to these groves, usually peaking around Thanksgiving and extending into mid-December.
 This extends the fall color window by a month or so for those photographers who haven’t had enough autumn splendor so far.
 And if you have never eaten in Cajun Country — well, you just haven’t eaten.
 Food is a way of life there, and there will be plenty of time for that.

 Yes, we will photograph from kayak.
 Flat-water kayaks are not like the tippy white water boats you may have seen or been in, or canoes for that matter.
 The ones used for fishing are even stable enough to stand in, and those are our first choice.
 Other designs not meant for fishing are still more than stable enough for our purposes.
-On prior tours with photographers as old as 80 have all managed well with a few minutes of instruction and practice.
+On prior tours with photographers as old as 80 have managed well with a few minutes of instruction and practice.
 You can do it too.
 To be sure there are a few things to know that will be covered well before the trip so that you are prepared for the experience.
+Our fist outing will allow time for shakedown before getting to photographic work.

-Photographic locations will be based on local conditions and weather.
-We will likely move locations during our tour so choosing lodging locations day by day will be on the fly.
+Location of the moment will be based on local conditions and weather.
+We will move locations during our tour so choosing lodging locations day by day will be on the fly.
 This has not been a problem.
-This part of the plan is flexible to minimize drive time to locations as well as pick the locations with the best color.
+This part of the plan is flexible to minimize drive time and pick the locations with the best color, advised by the weather.
 Plan on a sunrise session that ends when the light plays out followed by breakfast or early lunch depending on how it has been.
 Afternoon sessions will take advantage of prevailing weather conditions and go til dark, again weather permitting.
 Dinner will follow based on location.
 There may be time for image critiques and Photoshop sessions on a bad weather day.
 This is up to you to decide.

 Please note: most of your images will be made hand-held.